moooninjune/Cisco-Pkt-Tracer/README.md

 ---

-### Configuring router's interfaces can be done in different ways:
+### Configuring router's interfaces can be done in different ways
 - GUI of the router
 - CLI directly on the router
 - Through an end-device using **Console Cable** connected to the router